-Bulgaria: TPP Varna will produce expensive electricity11.
-May 2018. / SEE Energy News
+Bulgaria: TPP Varna will produce expensive electricity, SEE Energy News

 Chairman of the Bulgarian Industrial Capital Association (BICA), Vasil Velev said that thermal power plant Varna is preparing to sell electricity at the regulated market at the price of 97.6 euros/MWh, while current electricity price on the free market is about 35.8 euros/MWh.